GDGCampusAEC/gdsc-aec-react/README.md

 This repository has been created as an effort to encourage open source contributions as well as to help people get acquainted with Hacktoberfest.

- This is the student-run community site of GDSC AEC Chapter using HTML, CSS and JavaScript.
-For any queries join our [Discord](https://discord.gg/r5C2yRwqva) community chats and feel free to [connect with us](https://gdscaec.bio.link).
+This is the student-run community site of GDSC AEC Chapter using React with Vite and Tailwind.For any queries join our [Discord](https://discord.gg/r5C2yRwqva) community chats and feel free to [connect with us](https://gdscaec.bio.link).

 <br>